IamRitikS/experimentation/README.md

 Most of these projects are simply design based and have no backend coding of any sort.

 ## Link to see this page in GUI - https://iamritiks.github.io/experiementation/

+## Technologies

+List of technologies that I have worked on and listed here

+#### HTML+CSS+Javascript
+  This directory contains all the different types of small projects or UI chanllenges that I have picked up over the internet or just designed on my own.
+Projetcs listed here are not using any kind of libary or framework of any sort such as jquery or bootstrap.